NATGRID

-The National Intelligence Grid or NATGRID is the integrated intelligence master database structure for counter-terrorism purpose connecting databases of various core security agencies under Government of India collecting comprehensive patterns procured from 21 different organizations that can be readily accessed by security agencies round the clock.
-Its current CEO is Ashish Gupta, IPS.
+The National Intelligence Grid or NATGRID is an integrated intelligence master database structure for counter-terrorism purposes which connects databases of various core security agencies under the Government of India.
+It collects and analyses comprehensive patterns procured from 21 different organizations that can be readily accessed by security agencies round the clock.
+As of September 2025 its CEO is Hirdesh Kumar.
 It is reported to be operational since 31 December 2020.

 NATGRID came into existence after the 2008 Mumbai attacks.
-The government of India in July 2016 appointed Ashok Patnaik as the Chief Executive Officer (CEO) of the National Intelligence Grid (NATGRID).
+The Government of India in July 2016 appointed Ashok Patnaik as the Chief Executive Officer (CEO) of the National Intelligence Grid (NATGRID).
 The appointment is being seen as the government's effort to revive the project.
 Patnaik's appointment was valid till 31 December 2018.
 As of 2019, NATGRID is headed by an Indian Police Service (IPS) officer Ashish Gupta.
-Ministry of Home Affairs (MHA) on 5 February 2020 announced in Parliament that Project NATGRID with all its required physical infrastructures been completed as of 31 March 2020 and the NATGRID solution went live as of 31 December 2020.
-During the inauguration of NATGRID campus in Bengaluru, MHA Amit Shah stated that a new national database is in the process of being made which will bring a paradigm shift in the current ways of functioning of agencies once it's ready also adding that the government has entrusted the task of developing and operating a state-of-the-art and innovative technology system.
+The Ministry of Home Affairs (MHA) on 5 February 2020 announced in Parliament that Project NATGRID with all its required physical infrastructures been completed as of 31 March 2020 and the NATGRID solution went live as of 31 December 2020.
+During the inauguration of NATGRID campus in Bengaluru, the Minister of Home Affairs, Amit Shah stated that a new national database is in the process of being made which will bring a change in the current ways of functioning of agencies once it's ready also adding that the government has entrusted the task of developing and operating a state-of-the-art and innovative technology system.
 It is accessible to 11 central agencies in the first phase and in later phases will be made accessible to police of all States and Union Territories and only authorized personnel are allowed access to the platform on a case-to-case basis for investigations into suspected cases of terrorism.
 NATGRID has a total fund allocation of 3,400 crore rupees.

 Reason for establishment

-The 26/11 attacks on Mumbai led to the exposure of several weaknesses in India's intelligence gathering and action networks.
+The 2008 Mumbai attacks led to the exposure of several weaknesses in India's intelligence gathering and action networks.
 NATGRID is part of the radical overhaul of the security and intelligence apparatuses of India that was mooted by the then Home Minister P. Chidambaram in 2009.
 The National Investigation Agency (NIA) and the National Counter Terrorism Centre (NCTC) are two organisations established in the aftermath of the Mumbai attacks of 2008.
 Before the Mumbai attacks, a Pakistani origin American Lashkar-e-Taiba (LeT) operative David Coleman Headley had visited India several times and done a recce of the places that came under attack on 26/11.
 Despite having travelled to India several times and having returned to the US through Pakistan or West Asia, his trips failed to raise the suspicion of Indian agencies as they lacked a system that could reveal a pattern in his unusual travel itineraries and trips to the country.
-It is argued that if they had a system like the NATGRID in place, Headley would have been apprehended well before the attacks.
+It was argued that if they had a system like the NATGRID in place, Headley would have been apprehended well before the attacks.